ambilight clone for your arduino and some WS2801s using boblight

 sudo cp "$SKETCHBOOK_PATH/ambilight/boblight.conf" /etc/

-In the ardruino software, File -> sketchbook -> ambilight
+In the ardruino software, File -> sketchbook -> ambilight.
+Configure the

 the LED strip to your Arduino as in the following pictures.